 Morbier is a semi-soft cow’s milk cheese named after the small village of Morbier in Franche-Comté.
-The cheese has an ivory color, and it is a bit soft and fairly elastic.
+The cheese has an ivory colour, and it is a bit soft and fairly elastic.
 It gets immediately identified because of its black layer of tasteless ash, which separates horizontally in the middle.
-Earlier, Morbier was made by a layer of the morning and the evening milk, but it is made by a single milking nowadays, while ash is added to it to follow the tradition.
+Earlier, Morbier was made by a layer of the morning and the evening milk, but these days it is made by a single milking, while ash is added to it to follow the tradition.
 The cheese takes about 45 days to 3 months for full maturation with yellowish, moist and leathery rind.

 Other French cheeses: